andrewbiggart/latest-tweets-php-o-auth/README.md

 - A configuration parameter allows you to specify how many tweets are displayed
 - Dates can optionally be displayed in “Twitter style”, e.g. "12 minutes ago"
 - You can edit the HTML that wraps your tweets, tweet status and meta information
-- The username which prepends each tweet in Twitter RSS feeds is automatically stripped

 Parameters
 ========================